ted10401/GeometryShaderCookbook/README.md

-# GeometryShaderPractice
+# Geometry Shader Cookbook
 The repository is the practice project of Geometry shader in Unity engine.

 ## Define the Method of Geometry Shader
     #pragma geometry geom

 ## Define Data Structure
-    //a2v: The data structure from the application to the vertex shader. struct a2v
+    //The data structure from the application to the vertex shader. struct a2v
     {
         float4 vertex : POSITION;
         float2 uv : TEXCOORD0;
     };

-    //v2g: The data structure from the vertex shader to the geometry shader. struct v2g
+    //The data structure from the vertex shader to the geometry shader. struct v2g
     {
         float4 vertex : POSITION;
         float2 uv : TEXCOORD0;
     };

-    //g2f: The data structure from the geometry shader to the fragment shader. struct g2f
+    //The data structure from the geometry shader to the fragment shader. struct g2f
     {
         float4 vertex : SV_POSITION;